We've all seen (and chuckled at) the optimistic schedule plans. But here's how to create a daily routine that actually works for kids—and parents.

 While it might seem better to try to sneak in work while you play with your kids, in reality this can be challenging.
 Kids get frustrated when they sense we're not really paying attention—and we naturally get frustrated when we're interrupted 15 times while trying to send a single email.

-Instead, schedule time each day when you expect your child to learn independently.
+Instead, schedule time each day when you expect your child to learn and play independently.
 This may be tough at first, but they will adapt if you're consistent.
 It really helps if independent activity is scheduled at the same time every day.
 Think about what time your child can be most successful with learning independently.
 Hint: It's likely not in the late afternoon!

 4. Plan on working alongside your child part-time